-We have audited the City of Conway, South Carolina's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the City of Conway, South Carolina's major federal program for the year ended June 30, 2020.
-The City of Conway, South Carolina's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited the City of Conway, South Carolina's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the City of Conway, South Carolina's major federal programs for the year ended June 30, 2021.
+The City of Conway, South Carolina's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.